Tsiri/RHEIA/docs/sphinx/energy system models.rst

 Power-to-fuel
 -------------

-In the power-to-fuel model, a photovoltaic array is coupled to an electrolyzer stack through a DC-DC converter with Maximum Power Point Tracking.
+In the power-to-fuel model, a photovoltaic array is coupled to an electrolyzer stack through a DC-DC converter with Maximum Power Point Tracking (MPPT).
 The electricity produced by the photovoltaic array is used to convert water into hydrogen and oxygen.

 .. figure:: images/PV_ELEC_SCHEME.svg
    :width: 80%
    :align: center

-   The photovoltaic array is connected to the electrolyzer stack through a DC-DC converter with Maximum Power Point Tracking.
+   The photovoltaic array is connected to the electrolyzer stack through a DC-DC converter with MPPT.

 The photovoltaic array model and electrolyzer array model are adopted from the PVlib Python package :cite:`pvlib` and from Saeed et al. :cite:`Saeed2015`, respectively.
 The DC-DC converter operates at 100% electrical efficiency and the lifetime of the electrolyzer array is determined based on the number of operating hours during the evaluated year.
-For each system design, the Levelized Cost Of Hydrogen (LCOH) and the produced hydrogen :math:`\dot{m}_{\mathrm{H}_2}` are considered the main performance indicators.
+For each system design, the Levelized Cost Of Hydrogen (LCOH) and the produced hydrogen, :math:`\dot{m}_{\mathrm{H}_2}`, are considered the main performance indicators.
 The produced hydrogen is equal to the sum of the hourly produced hydrogen:

 :math:`\dot{m}_{\mathrm{H}_2} = \sum_{i=1}^{8760} \dot{m}_{\mathrm{H}_2,i}`.